synw/django-jssor/README.md

 		'sorl.thumbnail',
 		'jssor',

-- Make sure you `ledia` folder contains these subfolders: `jssor, jssor/thumbnails`
+- Make sure you `media` folder contains these subfolders: `jssor, jssor/thumbnails`

 Requirement: a block `{% block extra_header %}` in the \<head\> tag of the base template to load the javascript